DevTeamSCH/animeditor/CONTRIBUTING.md

 Whenever you start working on a new feature, you should create a new branch for it.
 Branches should have a short name that describes the feature.
 When a feature is ready, create a pull request for it to get into the master branch.

 ### C++ coding style
 Contributors should follow the [Linux kernel coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html).
-Since it applies mainly to C, we have the following additions for C++:
+Yes, it applies only to C, but it shouldn't be too hard to apply the principles to C++.
-...

 ### Commit messages
 Commit messages should help others understand the reasons and the contents of your change.
 You should write a short message in imperative.